habbis/operation_manual/rancherOS.md

 `sudo ros config validate -i cloud-config.yml`

-Installing your cloud-config
+To set settings after a install use cloud config

-`sudo ros install -c cloud-config.yml`
+`sudo ros config merge -i <your yaml file>`

 If you want to install to disk then